 On the drive, I questioned why everyone loves this bridge so much when there are several bridges but the size and grandeur of this bridge really give it an advantage over the other bridges in the area.

-After checking out Carmel-by-the-Sea we ended our day in Monterey at Alvarado Brewery and after dinner walked out into a farmers market which was such fun, got ice cream at Revival and spent the rest of the evening relaxing in our hotel’s jacuzzi and listening to the waves crash on the hotel deck.
+After checking out Carmel-by-the-Sea we ended our day in Monterey at Alvarado Brewery and after dinner walked out into a farmers market which was such fun, got ice cream at Revival, and spent the rest of the evening relaxing in our hotel’s jacuzzi and listened to the waves crash on the hotel deck.
 A perfect ending to a day full of hiking.

 While I’m telling you that you can see Big Sur and several other attractions in one day, do note that this is an abridged version of this journey and there is SO MUCH more you can do and see.
 We wanted to take in as much as we could on our short trip but this trip could easily span a couple of days.

 There are literally dozens of turnoffs with incredible views, I’d like to visit so many of them.
-Here’s a few standout spots below:
+Here are a few standout spots below:

 China Cove: We honestly didn’t think we had time to explore more of this area, I wish we did, though, as the images I’ve seen show it’s stunningly beautiful.

 Pfeiffer Beach: The famous beach with purple sand!
 Oh, how I wish we found the entrance.
 I think the construction that was happening in the area made it extra hard to find for us and we gave up.
 This is definitely on the to-do list for our next visit.